Bereavement in schools

 There is a choice of courses, ranging from a twilight session to a full day (and even whole school PD day) training.

-Find out more about our Supporting Bereaved Children training for schools.
+Find out more about our Supporting Bereaved Children training for schools, please click the button below.